flomonster/flomonster.fr/content/articles/kdtree/kdtree.rst

 simple to check if a ray intersects an AABB.

 So, to build a KD tree, we must recursively divide a space and classify which primitives overlap the new subspaces.
-To optimize the above criteria, we must divide the space optimally and stop recursion optimally.
+For an optimal kdtree, we must divide the space optimally and stop recursion optimally.

 Naive implementation